DNN-Connect/razor-blade/readme1.md

 ## Commands in v0.1 to Convert Html to Text or Back

-1. `Tags.Remove(htmlText)` - strips the html from an string, ensuring that all tags will cause 1 spaces between words, but only one (multiple spaces are shortened to 1 again)
+1. `Tags.Strip(htmlText)` - strips the html from an string, ensuring that all tags will cause 1 spaces between words, but only one (multiple spaces are shortened to 1 again)

 1. `Tags.Br2Nl(text)` - replaces all kinds of `<br>` tags with new-line `\n`